- University of Cincinnati College of Law, J.D., 2007, cum laude

 Bar & Court Admissions

-Nici is a partner in the Vorys Columbus office and a member of the finance, energy and real estate group.
-Her practice focuses on commercial and structured finance matters, representing both lenders and large corporate borrowers in a wide range of financing transactions including syndicated and multi-currency credit facilities, asset-based lending facilities, acquisition financings, structured and mezzanine financings, mortgage warehousing facilities, and securitizations.
+Nici is a partner in the Vorys Columbus office and co-chair of the firm’s finance practice.
+Her practice focuses on commercial and structured finance matters, representing national and regional banks and public company and other large corporate borrowers in a wide range of financing transactions including syndicated and multi-currency credit facilities, asset-based lending facilities, acquisition financings, mezzanine financings, mortgage warehousing facilities, and securitizations.

 Nici has been recognized multiple times on the Ohio Super Lawyers Rising Stars list for banking and finance law.